 Common exclusions applicable to an escape or leakage of water claim include (but are not limited to) the following:

 You may also not be covered for loss or damage caused by water overflowing from wash basins, sinks, bidets, showers and baths as a results of taps being left on.
-To check, please refer to your policy booklet.
+Please refer to your policy booklet for full details of any exclusions.

 Based on the information you provide, we will check your policy to confirm if you are covered for accidental damage to either your buildings or contents and let you know how we can help.